 Table 15.17 summarizes the options available in the DECOMP_SUBPROB statement when the subproblem algorithm chosen is a MILP algorithm.
 When the subproblem consists of multiple blocks (a block-diagonal structure), these settings apply to all subproblems.
-For descriptions of these options, see the section "MILP Solver Options" on page 327 in Chapter 8, "The Mixed Integer Linear Programming Solver" and the section "PROC OPTMILP Statement" on page 618 in Chapter 13, "The OPTMILP Procedure."
+For descriptions of these options, see the section "MILP Solver Options" on page 325 in Chapter 8, "The Mixed Integer Linear Programming Solver," and the section "PROC OPTMILP Statement" on page 630 in Chapter 13, "The OPTMILP Procedure."

-Description decomp-subprob-option Different Default Algorithm Option Specifies the subproblem algorithm ALGORITHM= Presolve Option Specifies, for the first subproblem solve only, the INITPRESOLVER= type of presolve Specifies the type of presolve PRESOLVER= Control Options Specifies the stopping criterion based on absolute ABSOBJGAP= objective gap Emphasizes feasibility or optimality EMPHASIS= 15.7 Specifies the maximum violation on variables and FEASTOL= 1E-7 constraints ΙΝΤΤΟΙ Specifies the maximum allowed difference be- INTTOL= tween an integer variable's value and an integer LOCEDEO Specifies how frequently to print the node log LOGFREQ= Specifies the level of detail of solution progress to LOGLEVEL= print in the log Specifies the maximum number of nodes to be MAXNODES= processed MAANODES- Specifies the maximum number of solutions to be MAXSOLS= found MAASOLS- Specifies the time limit for the optimization pro- MAXTIME= cess Specifies the number of threads to use in the sub- NTHREADS= problem solver Specifies the tolerance used when deciding on the OPTTOL= 1E-7 optimality of nodes in the branch-and-bound tree Specifies whether to use the previous best primal PRIMALIN= solution as a warm start Specifies the probing level PROBE= Specifies the stopping criterion based on relative RELOBJGAP= objective gap Specifies the scale of the problem matrix SCALE= Specifies the stopping criterion based on target TARGET= objective value Specifies whether time units are CPU time or real TIMETYPE= time Heuristics Option Specifies the primal heuristics level HEURISTICS= Search Options Specifies the level of conflict search CONFLICTSEARCH= Specifies the node selection strategy NODESEL= Specifies the restarting strategy RESTARTS=
+Description decomp-subprob-option Different Default Algorithm Option Specifies the subproblem algorithm ALGORITHM= Presolve Option Specifies, for the first subproblem solve only, the INITPRESOLVER= type of presolve Specifies the type of presolve PRESOLVER= Control Options Specifies the stopping criterion based on absolute ABSOBJGAP= objective gap Emphasizes feasibility or optimality EMPHASIS= Specifies the maximum violation on variables and FEASTOL= 1E-7 constraints Specifies the maximum allowed difference be- INTTOL= tween an integer variable's value and an integer Specifies how frequently to print the node log LOGFREQ= Specifies the level of detail of solution progress to LOGLEVEL= print in the log Specifies the maximum number of nodes to be MAXNODES= processed Specifies the maximum number of solutions to be MAXSOLS= found Specifies the time limit for the optimization pro- MAXTIME= cess Specifies the number of threads to use in the sub- NTHREADS= problem solver Specifies the tolerance used when deciding on the OPTTOL= 1E-7 optimality of nodes in the branch-and-bound tree Specifies whether to use the previous best primal PRIMALIN= solution as a warm start Specifies the probing level PROBE= Specifies the stopping criterion based on relative RELOBJGAP= objective gap Specifies the scale of the problem matrix SCALE= Specifies the stopping criterion based on target TARGET= objective value Specifies whether time units are CPU time or real TIMETYPE= time

-Table 15.17Options in the DECOMP_SUBPROB Statement Used with a MILP Algorithm
+Table 15.17 Options in the DECOMP_SUBPROB Statement

+Used with a MILP Algorithm

-Description decomp-subprob-option Different (7777) Default Specifies the initial seed for the random number SEED= generator Specifies the number of simplex iterations per- STRONGITER= formed on each variable in strong branching strat- egy Specifies the number of candidates for strong STRONGLEN= branching Specifies the level of symmetry detection SYMMETRY= Specifies the rule for selecting branching variable VARSEL= Cut Options Specifies the cut level for all cuts ALLCUTS= Specifies the clique cut level CUTCLIQUE= Specifies the flow cover cut level CUTFLOWCOVER= Specifies the flow path cut level CUTFLOWPATH= Specifies the Gomory cut level CUTGOMORY= Specifies the generalized upper bound (GUB) CUTGUB= cover cut level Specifies the implied bounds cut level CUTIMPLIED= Specifies the knapsack cover cut level CUTKNAPSACK= Specifies the lift-and-project cut level CUTLAP= Specifies the mixed lifted 0-1 cut level CUTMILIFTED= Specifies the mixed integer rounding (MIR) cut CUTMIR= level Specifies the row multiplier factor for cuts CUTSFACTOR= Specifies the overall cut aggressiveness CUTSTRATEGY= Specifies the zero-half cut level CUTZEROHALF=
+Description decomp-subprob-option Different Default Heuristics Option Specifies the primal heuristics level HEURISTICS= Search Options Specifies the level of conflict search CONFLICTSEARCH= Specifies the node selection strategy NODESEL= Specifies the restarting strategy RESTARTS= Specifies the initial seed for the random number SEED= generator Specifies the number of simplex iterations per- STRONGITER= formed on each variable in strong branching strat- egy Specifies the number of candidates for strong STRONGLEN= branching Specifies the level of symmetry detection SYMMETRY= Specifies the rule for selecting branching variable VARSEL= Cut Options Specifies the cut level for all cuts ALLCUTS= Specifies the clique cut level CUTCLIQUE= Specifies the flow cover cut level CUTFLOWCOVER= Specifies the flow path cut level CUTFLOWPATH= Specifies the Gomory cut level CUTGOMORY= Specifies the generalized upper bound (GUB) CUTGUB= cover cut level Specifies the implied bounds cut level CUTIMPLIED= Specifies the knapsack cover cut level CUTKNAPSACK= Specifies the lift-and-project cut level CUTLAP= Specifies the mixed lifted 0-1 cut level CUTMILIFTED= Specifies the mixed integer rounding (MIR) cut CUTMIR= level Specifies the multicommodity network flow cut CUTMULTICOMMODIT Y= level Specifies the row multiplier factor for cuts CUTSFACTOR= Specifies the overall cut aggressiveness CUTSTRATEGY= Specifies the zero-half cut level CUTZEROHALF=